-Both of Odita’s mural projects have inspired educational initiatives and public programs that will strengthen the museum’s ties to Duke and the community in new ways.
+Both of Odita’s mural projects inspired educational initiatives and public programs that have strengthened the museum’s ties to Duke and the community in new ways.

-In a partnership with Durham School of the Arts, the Nasher Museum has created Nasher Teens, a group of high school art students who will serve as tour guides and educate the public about Odita and his murals.
+In a partnership with Durham School of the Arts, the Nasher Museum created Nasher Teens, a group of high school art students who served as tour guides and educated the public about Odita and his murals.

 Read the artist’s statement.

-The mural at the Downtown Durham YMCA will be unveiled on Oct.
+The mural at the Downtown Durham YMCA was unveiled on Oct.
 10 at a block party at 218 W. Morgan Street.
-This temporary exhibition will be on view through 2017.
+This temporary exhibition will be on view through summer 2019.